-To receive Meter Data the consumer shall provide a device that is attached to the TOE via the IF_GW_CON interface.
-This device shall provide an Ethernet-interface and support the protocols HTTPS and TCP/IP.
-Further the TOE needs a direct connection to the internet without any proxy server between itself and the Gateway Administrator via the IF_GW_WAN interface.
-Therefore the TOE implements GSM and an Ethernet interface.
-To use the GSM interface a SIM card is required.
-In order to send billing relevant data to authorized External Entities the internet connection must provide at least GPRS CS-3 or CS-4 speed.
-The GPRS speed is also sufficient to enable the Gateway Administrator to manage the TOE as well as to provide firmware updates.
-More information on communication protocols used within this interface is provided in [TR 03109-1].
-In addition the Gateway Administrator shall provide a reliable time source that is used by the TOE to update its local time.
-More information on the requirements for the reliable time source is provided in [TR 03109-1].
+- 136 wM-Bus compatible transmitter for unidirectional communication. - ${137}$ To receive Meter Data the Consumer shall provide a device that is attached to the TOE via the IF_GW_CON - interface.
+This device shall provide an Ethernet-interface and support the protocols HTTPS and TCP/IP. - 139 Further the TOE needs a direct connection to the internet without any proxy server between itself and the - Gateway Administrator via the IF_GW_WAN interface.
+Therefore the TOE implements an interface to a - wireless module and an Ethernet interface.
+To use the wireless module, which is not part of the TOE, a SIM card is required.
+In order to send billing relevant data to authorized External Entities the internet

+- connection must provide at least GPRS CS-3 or CS-4 speed.
+The GPRS speed is also sufficient to enable the Gateway Administrator to send new processing profiles to the TOE. - 145 More information on communication protocols used within this interface is provided in [TR 03109-1]. - 146 In addition the Gateway Administrator shall provide a reliable time source that is used by the TOE to

+147 update its local time.
+More information on the requirements for the reliable time source is provided in 148 [TR 03109-1].

-1.5.4 TOE description
+149 1.5.4 TOE description

-The Smart Metering Gateway (TOE) may serve as the communication unit between devices of private and commercial consumers and service providers of a commodity industry (e.g. electricity, gas, water, etc.).
+The Smart Metering Gateway (TOE) may serve as the communication unit between devices of private and commercial Consumers and service providers of a commodity industry (e.g. electricity, gas, water, and commercial Consumers and service providers of a commodity industry (e.g. electricity, gas, water, etc.).
 It also collects, processes and stores Meter Data and is responsible for the distribution of this data to external entities.

-Typically, the Gateway will be placed in the household or premises of the consumer12 of the commodity and enables access to local Meter(s) (i.e. the unit(s) used for measuring the consumption or production of electric power, gas, water, heat etc.) and may enable access to Controllable Local Systems (e.g. power generation plants, controllable loads such as air condition and intelligent household appliances).
+Typically, the Gateway will be placed in the household or premises of the Consumer9 of the commodity and enables access to local Meter(s) (i.e. the unit(s) used for measuring the consumption or production of electric power, gas, water, heat etc.) and may enable access to Controllable Local Systems (e.g. power generation plants, controllable loads such as air condition and intelligent household appliances).
 Roles respectively External Entities in the context of the Gateway are introduced in chapter 3.1.

-The TOE has a fail-safe design that specifically ensures that any malfunction cannot impact the delivery of a commodity, e.g. energy, gas or water13.
+159 The TOE has a fail-safe design that specifically ensures that any malfunction cannot impact the delivery

+160 of a commodity, e.g. energy, gas or water10.

-1.5.5 TOE type
+161 1.5.5 TOE type